-- 1. What is a categorical claim? - 2.
-What assumption about the existence of things do we make about the terms used in categorical claims? - 3.
-What is a universal categorical claim? - 4.
-What is a particular categorical claim? - 5.
-What is an affirmative categorical claim? - 6.
-What is a negative categorical claim? - What does the quantity of a categorical claim designate? - 8.
-What does the quality of a categorical claim designate?
+- 1. What is a categorical claim?

+- 2. What is a universal categorical claim?

+- 3. What is a particular categorical claim?

+- 4. What is an affirmative categorical claim?

+- 5. What is a negative categorical claim?

+- 6. What does the quantity of a categorical claim designate?

+- 7. What does the quality of a categorical claim designate?